MRSA

 What is MRSA?

 There are lots of micro-organisms (germs) on our skin.
 They are in the air we breathe, the water we drink, and the food we eat.
 Most of them are harmless, some are beneficial, and a very small proportion can potentially cause harm.
-Staphylococcus aureus is a common germ that is found on the skin (as a normal skin flora) and in the nostrils of about a third of healthy people.
+Staphylococcus aureus is a common germ that is found on the skin (as part of the normal skin flora) and in the nostrils of about a third of healthy people.
 It can cause harm if it enters the body, for example through cuts and sores.
-Methicillin is a type of penicillin, an antibiotic that is used to treat infections.
+Meticillin (also called Methicillin) is a type of Penicillin, an antibiotic that is used to treat infections.

 The following make patients vulnerable to infections: